Russwater RPG Ruleset

 Deafening Attack

-On a successful melee attack above a defending DC you temporarily deafen your opponent meaning they can’t hear and cannot participate in any action that requires hearing next round.
+On a successful melee attack above a defending DC, you temporarily deafen your opponent meaning they can’t hear and cannot participate in any action that requires hearing next round.

 Defensive Posture